Chicago Attorneys Representing Businesses and Individuals in Litigation

 We also handle real estate and construction lawsuits.
 Although these matters often involve breach of contract issues, the UCC does not apply to them.
 Litigation in this practice area may include disputes between buyers and sellers regarding the terms of a real estate sale, land use or zoning disputes, disputes between contractors and subcontractors, homestead protection issues, and the recovery of money owed to mechanics, contractors, or builders for their work in repairing or building a property.Seek Legal Representation for a Dispute in the Chicago Area

-Our principal Daniel Voelker has more than 30 years of experience as a trial lawyer.
+Our principal, Chicago business litigation lawyer Daniel Voelker, has more than 30 years of experience as a trial attorney.
 He has received an AV peer rating from Martindale Hubbell and has been honored as a "Super Lawyer" and "Leading Lawyer" in Illinois.
 Mr. Voelker is also a Certified Public Accountant and an Adjunct Professor of Law with the Chicago-Kent College of Law.

 The Voelker Litigation Group provides affordable legal representation to clients of all sizes that are faced with business conflicts and other legal disputes in Chicago and throughout Cook County.
 Our trial attorneys have decades of experience and financial savvy, so we understand the constraints and needs of those embroiled in litigation.
 Call us at 312-870-5430 or contact us via our online form.
 We also represent clients in Arlington Heights, Glencoe, Evanston, and in communities across Lake and Will Counties, such as in Waukegan and Joliet.
 Our firm also has handled cases in other states, including California, Florida, Delaware, and Wisconsin.